What is Organized Crime?

-Distinct from conventional crimes, “organized crime” involves the commission of series crimes by criminal groups.
-The offences range from the traditional piracy and slave trade to the present day cybercrime and nuclear smuggling.
-The Italian Mafia, the Chinese Triads, the Colombian drug cartels, the Japan Yakuza and the Nigerian Criminal Groupsare examples of organized criminal groups.
+Distinct from conventional crimes, “organized crime” involves committing a series of crimes by criminal groups.
+The offenses range from traditional piracy and the slave trade to present-day cybercrime and nuclear smuggling.
+The Italian Mafia, the Chinese Triads, the Colombian drug cartels, the Japan Yakuza and the Nigerian Criminal groups are examples of organized criminal groups.

 Organized criminal groups are booming dramatically throughout the world.
 Just looking at the known Mafias, there was an increase from 785 in 1990 to 8 000 in 1996.
 Besides, the escalation in figure, the problem gets worse, as organized crime causes massive damage compared to ordinary crimes.
 For instance the damage cause by organized crime in a year is estimated 13 to 19 billion $ USD for Australia, while, it reached 42.2 billion$ USD for Canada.

 Noticing the problem, international as well as national initiatives are projected to combat organized crime.
 On top of other things, the fight against organized crime necessitates clear definition.
 This is crucial, as practitioners as well as academicians need to have a clear understanding of the concept in order to analyse and tackle the problem effectively.

 This paper will discuss the concept of “organized crime” as defined under international and national laws.
 Moreover it will look at the structure, operation, aims and victims of organized crime.
 It also critically analyses the present definition of “organized crime”.
 Last but not least, based on the discussion and critics, it will suggest solutions on how to define “organized crime”.